 Our Story of the Mehlbreuer/Mebrauer/Mebreuer/Mebruer clan begins with Joannes Petrus Mebreuer, the oldest ancestor anyone researching this family bloodline can locate.
-His first name is sometimes Joannes, Petrus and sometimes Petri depending on where you’re looking, both middle names are the same as Peter.
-This fluctuation in the first name suggests he may have had a brother named Joannes, and therefore he sometimes used his middle name.
+His first name is sometimes Joannes, but I’ve also seen records use his middle name as his first name.
+Petrus and sometimes Petri depending on where you’re looking, both of these names are the same as Peter.
+This fluctuation in the first name suggests he may have had a brother named Joannes, and therefore he sometimes used his own middle name as a first name.
 Petrus is the Dutch form of the name commonly used in Germany, whereas Petri is the alternate form more often used in Finland.
 Many of the given names in the kingdoms of Germany were derived from German, Dutch, or Latin languages.

 The name “John” was particularly common throughout the many kingdoms and principalities.
 In the German language this name is written as Johann, but was also common in Germany in its Latin form, Joannes, sometimes also spelled Johannes.
 Other shortened unisex variations for this name were used, including the name Jois and Joes.
 It was very common for parents to name several of their children the same first name as the child’s father, mother, aunt, uncle or grandparent, and on top of that they would name several of the children the exact same first name to make sure that at least one child would survive to adulthood with that name.
 Despite high mortality rates centuries ago, if all of those children happened to survive, most would then go by their second name or their baptismal name to differentiate them from their siblings.